AdobeDocs/campaign.en/help/v8/dev/schemas.md

 >
 >It is important to remember that the SQL query read performance gains provided by indexes also come with a performance hit on writing records.
 The indexes should therefore be used with precaution.

-For more on indexes, refer to the [Indexed fields](database-mapping.md#indexed-fields) section.
+:bulb: For more on indexes, refer to the [Indexed fields](database-mapping.md#indexed-fields) section.

 ## Keys {#keys}